Before you arrive

 Secure your housing

 Explore Benedictine’s on-campus housing options by visiting Residence Life.
-Once you have decided where you would like to live, submit your housing form (select either Founders' Woods Application or Residence Hall Application) to IPS to secure a living arrangement before your departure to the United States.
+Submit your housing form to ISS to secure a living arrangement before your departure to the United States.
 Be sure to confirm your accommodations before you leave your home country.

 Complete your immunization and medical records paperwork